tw-mosip/inji-openid4vp/kotlin/sampleovpwallet/README.md

 - If the VCs are not matching the auth request, Error popup will be shown.
 - If the VCs matching the auth request, List of Credentials will be shown.
 User can select the VCs and tap on Share to send VP to Verifier.
 - On successful sharing , Success Screen will be shown with `Home` Button.

+## Limitations
+- This Sample app does not download or issue Verifiable Credentials (VCs).
+Therefore, holder binding is not part of this app.